 The case was deliberated by the ECHE until the judgment was handed down that the police acted illegally under articles 8 and 13 of the Human Rights Act and that the family should be awarded compensation.

-evidence, but just signed the search warrant.
+any evidence, but just signed the search warrant.
 This was what incensed the ECHR judges, because it was, in their learned opinion, a breach of the Keegan's right to privacy.
-Because it fell outside the get-out clause in article 8 in that the action was neither
+Because it fell outside the get-out clause in article 8 in that the action

 And in future the police will have to gather evidence enough to convince a magistrate who, at long last, will actually be required to view the evidence before a warrant is issued.